Center for Faith-Based and Neighborhood Partnerships (CFBNP)

 The VA Center for Faith-Based and Neighborhood Partnerships (CFBNP) can help your faith-based, nonprofit, or community/neighborhood organization by:

-- Facilitate the coordination of training sessions for clergy, congregations, and community groups/members.
-Examples include:
+- Facilitating the coordination of training sessions for clergy, congregations, and community groups/members.

 - Recognizing and addressing the spiritual and emotional needs of returning Veterans.

 - Assisting families after the transition from active-duty Servicemember to Veterans status.

 - How to reach Veterans in specific demographics or with special needs.